persuaded9041/poke-solus-rgb/README.md

     - Four new TMs have been added to support forward-patched learnsets
     - Trades can be performed in-game via the Trader NPC
     - Battle HUD additions: EXP bar and 'already caught' indicator
+    - Professor Oak can be battled after beating the Pokémon League
 3. Pokémon learnsets have been partially forward-patched via Yellow Version and Gen 2 tradeback learnsets
 4. Some visual content is changed (sprites)
 5. Some bugs/oversights from vanilla are fixed